johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 vocation
 :	— a calling, life's work, mission, purpose, function; profession, occupation, career, job, employment, trade, craft, business, line of work, métier.

-	In the Maize Plant Discipleship syllabus, *vocation* and *vocational* refers to both personal and communal calling.
-Within the syllabus, the terms are used to emphasise that both an individual and a local community's sense of vocation flow from the divine calling to serve God's eternal purpose, in union with the Messiah.
-Vocation thus represents an umbrella term that incorporates and dignifies all forms of work and ministry.
+	In the Maize Plant Discipleship syllabus, *vocation* and *vocational* refers to both personal and communal calling, both of which flow from the prophetic and scriptural call to serve God's eternal purpose, in union with the Messiah.
+Vocation thus provides an umbrella term that incorporates and dignifies all forms of work and ministry.
 It looks beyond traditional divides of laity and clergy, male and female, by pointing towards the reality that all followers of the Messiah are called *to faithfully serve God's purposes, within homes, workplaces and communities*.

 <!--\vspace*{\fill}
 \begin {questions}-->